Greece to offer new liquidity guarantees to banks

-ATHENS Greece plans to supply banks with loan guarantees of up to 30 billion euros (25 billion pounds) to help them tap the central bank's emergency funding window and ease their liquidity squeeze, Greek newspaper Kathimerini said on Saturday.
+ATHENS, Sept 17 Greece plans to supply banks with loan guarantees of up to 30 billion euros ($41 billion) to help them tap the central bank's emergency funding window and ease their liquidity squeeze, Greek newspaper Kathimerini said on Saturday.

 Troubled by sovereign debt downgrades, deposit outflows and a dwindling stock of eligible collateral to access European Central Bank funding, some Greek banks have already made use of the emergency liquidity assistance (ELA) facility.